ignaciomarvinjohn/meme-uet-hmt/README.md

 (We will provide a sample code, but keep in mind you can easily make one just by following the instructions.)

 ### Generate Contextual Information
 Follow the instructions on the [OpenAI API website](https://platform.openai.com/docs/quickstart).
 You must have an account and API key (and budget) to make an API request.
+In your code, use GPT-4 as the model.

 Create a prompt
 ```